For more detail on each holiday, please view the individual pages from the drop down menu.

-April 22 - Yggdrasil Day: On this day, we realize the great significance that the World Tree plays in our culture, heritage, and spirituality.
-It is from the World Tree that we came, and it shelters and nurtures the Asatru today, and will offer refuge come Ragnarok.
+April 22 - Yggdrasil Day: On this day, we realize the great significance the World Tree plays in our culture, heritage, and spirituality.
+It's from the World Tree that we came, and it shelters and nurtures the Asatru today and will offer refuge come Ragnarok.
 Trees are the lungs as well as the soul of Midgard.

-Viking fertility celebrations took place around April 30 and due to Valborg being declared a saint at that time of year, her name became associated with the celebrations.
-Valborg was worshipped in the same way that Vikings had celebrated spring and as they spread throughout Europe the two dates became mixed together and created the Valborg celebration.
+Viking fertility celebrations took place around April 30, and due to Valborg being declared a saint at that time of year, her name became associated with the celebrations.
+Valborg was worshipped in the same way Vikings had celebrated spring, and as they spread throughout Europe, the two dates became mixed together and created the Valborg celebration.

-Waluburgis is one of the main holidays during the year in both Sweden and Finland, alongside of Yule and Midsummer.
-One of the main traditions is to light large bonfires, and for the younger people to collect greens and branches from the woods at twilight, which were used to adorn the houses of the village.
-The expected reward for this task to be paid in eggs.
+Waluburgis is one of the main holidays during the year in both Sweden and Finland, alongside Yule and Midsummer.
+One of the main traditions is to light large bonfires and for the younger people to collect greens and branches from the woods at twilight, which were used to adorn the houses of the village.
+The expected reward for this task was to be paid in eggs.

-The tradition which is most spread throughout the country is probably singing songs of spring.
-The strongest and most traditional spring festivities take up most of the day from early morning to late night on April 30.
+The tradition, which is most spread throughout the country, is probably singing songs of spring.
+The strongest, most traditional spring festivities take up most of the day from early morning to late night on April 30.

-In all the Germanic countries, it is a time when witches are particularly active, a belief memorialized in Goethe's description of the witch-moot on the Brocken (Faust, Act I) and Mussorgsky's "Night on Bald Mountain".
+In all the Germanic countries, it's a time when witches are particularly active, a belief memorialized in Goethe's description of the witch-moot on the Brocken (Faust, Act I) and Mussorgsky's "Night on Bald Mountain."

-It is also the Germanic equivalent of Valentine's Day and a night of love: young men are expected to go out into the woods to gather green branches and wildflowers with which they decorate the windows of their beloveds.
-For both these reasons, Heathens consider Freya to be the ruler of this festival, as she is mistress of both witchcraft and love.
-The traditional 'Maypole' or 'May Tree' is also a part of the celebration of this feast; in Scandinavia, the 'May Tree' is carried about in processions, a practice which probably goes back to the Vanic fruitfulness-procession of earliest Heathen times.
-Fires were kindled on grave mounds or other high places on this night; it is traditional for folk to leap through the flames for luck.
-A fire kindled by friction (the 'need-fire') might also be used to protect cattle against illness or cure them.
+It's also the Germanic equivalent of Valentine's Day and a night of love: young men are expected to go out into the woods to gather green branches and wildflowers, with which they decorate the windows of their beloveds.
+For both these reasons, heathens consider Freya to be the ruler of this festival, as she's mistress of both witchcraft and love.
+The traditional "Maypole" or "May Tree" is also a part of the celebration of this feast; in Scandinavia, the "May Tree" is carried about in processions, a practice that probably goes back to the Vanic fruitfulness-procession of earliest heathen times.
+Fires were kindled on grave mounds or other high places on this night; it's traditional for folks to leap through the flames for luck.
+A fire kindled by friction (the "need-fire") might also be used to protect cattle against illness or cure them.